guykomash/jounior-journey/README.md

   Serves dynamic HTML content.
   Connected to a Kafka messaging system to publish PDF documents.
   Integrated with a MySQL database for persistent storage.
+  Communicating with the Flask Service using gRPC.

 - **Flask PDF Service:**
   Consumes PDF files from Kafka.
-  Compressing them by using ilovepdf.com API, working with authentication, following the API docs.
+  Compressing them by using PDF.co API.
-  Publishing compressed files returned from the API to Kafka.
+  Storing the compressed file in AWS S3 bucket.
+  Storing the S3 file URL in MySQL db.
+  Communicating with the Main Service using gRPC.

 ### Microservices Architcture